-On Sunday, May 24 at 2pm, the Pastoral Care Committee will be hosting the annual Seniors Communion Service led by Rev. Jim Baldwin.
+Sunday, May 24 at 2pm is the annual Seniors Communion Service led by Rev. Jim.
 The tea party that follows is a great opportunity for socializing with old friends, some regulars and some who aren’t able to attend anymore.
-Please RSVP by Tuesday, May 19 by calling the office at 613-733-3156.

-Tulipathon, a 2-3K walk in support of Multifaith Housing Initiative (MHI), takes place at Dow’s Lake on Sunday, May 24 at 3pm (registration at 2pm).
-Last year, a small group of people walked, but a large group donated.
-The funds are to support ongoing rent subsidies for affordable housing tenants.
-To donate to Rideau Park’s team, click here or mail a cheque directly to Multifaith Housing Initiative.
-Contact Nancy McPherson for more information or see her at coffee hour on Sundays.
+The Tulipathon walk in support of Multifaith Housing Initiative (MHI), takes place at Dow’s Lake on Sunday, May 24 at 3pm (registration at 2pm).
+The money raised will support ongoing rent subsidies for affordable housing tenants.
+To donate to Rideau Park’s team, click here.
+Contact Nancy McPherson for more information.

-Join us for our 55+ Spring Luncheon on Wednesday, May 27, at 12pm.
-This event is open to everyone over the age of 55 and the cost is $10 per person.
-To reserve your seat, contact the church office at 613-733-3156 by Friday, May 22.
+Our 55+ Spring Luncheon is on Wednesday, May 27, at 12pm.
+This event is open to everyone over the age of 55 and the cost is $10/person.
+RSVP to the church office at 613-733-3156.
 Cash, cheque or e-transfer can be used to pay for your lunch.
-If you are able to help with the lunch (making a cake, potato salad, setting or clearing tables, clean-up …) please let the office know.
-The lunch will be followed by an optional program in the Parlour about downsizing ”Less Space, More Living”, organized by OakPark Retirement Community.
+If you are able to help with the lunch (making potato salad, setting or clearing tables, serving, clean-up) please let the office know.
+The lunch will be followed by an optional free program in the Parlour about downsizing, ”Less Space, More Living”, organized by Oakpark Retirement Community.
+Whether you attend the lunch or not, you are still welcome to attend the downsizing program.

-Social Action and Outreach Committee will be collecting personal care items for the four Community Houses in our area (Banff/Ledbury, Blair Court, Russell Heights and Confederation Court) during the month of May.
+The Social Action and Outreach Committee is collecting personal care items for the four Community Houses in our area (Banff/Ledbury, Blair Court, Russell Heights and Confederation Court) during the month of May.
 Items may be dropped off anytime in the green bin located at the top of the Beecroft stairs.
-Following are suggested items: dental products, personal hygiene and shower products, grooming products, feminine hygiene products etc. Thank you for your support, the Community Houses greatly appreciate the donations.
+Following are suggested items: dental products, personal hygiene and shower products, grooming products, feminine hygiene products, etc. The Community Houses greatly appreciate the donations.

 We are looking for help when we have communion: a couple of people to cut/prepare the elements beforehand, as well as another couple to tidy up afterwards.
 Email ucw@rideaupark.ca if you can help.